Current Earthquake Information

 Earthquake Engineering is a very important field contributing to public safety in the event of an earthquake.
 Research is always being done on how to make new and old buildings safer.
 Scientists and engineers at universities around the world are studying the impact of earthquakes on the built environment, with the goal of designing safer structures.
 For example, engineers at the UC Berkeley Earthquake Engineering Research Center test designs on their shake table.
 A sampling of those organizations is given below:

 To see an example of earthquake engineering coming into fruition, take a look at Caltrans' Seismic Safety Retrofit Program.
-And if you were curious as to some of the details about earthquake engineering, the National Information Service for Earthquake Engineering has a more in-depth explanation of the engineering that is being put in to place.

 Although there are many places in the East Bay that are prone to liquefaction in a large earthquake, this phenomena can't cause entire cities to disappear.
 In liquefaction, water-saturated soil loses strength when shaking happens due to changes in water pressure between the particles of soil.
 In a magnitude 6.5 East Bay earthquake, sewers and other underground pipes would break, and buildings might be damaged or collapse, or even tip over and sink partly into the soil.
 Our airport runways could be ruined, and area roads and freeways would also be damaged.
 Much of the damage from the magnitude 6.1 Christchurch, New Zealand earthquake of February 22, 2011 was the result of liquefaction.

 The Association of Bay Area Governments Earthquake and Hazards Program has published a guide called "The Real Dirt on Liquefaction" that covers the hows and whys of liquefaction, and what could happen to our infrastructure.
-You can download the report from this webpage, which also hosts liquefaction maps for the region.

 Seismic hazard maps are maps that show expected level of shaking in a particular area due to earthquakes that may occur in the region.
 These can be used by local governments for construction projects for new buildings or retrofitting old ones.
 They can also be used by citizens concerned with seismic dangers.
 There are many places to find these publicly available resources and a quick Google search will yield many useful results.
 Here are a couple of good sites:

 The Alquist-Priolo (AP) Fault Zoning Act was passed as a response to the February 9, 1971 Mw 6.6 San Fernando earthquake.
 The act creates special regulatory zones, or earthquake fault zones, on and around active faults throughout California.
 Additionally, maps for these areas are created and distributed to relevant cities and counties.
 This will ensure that any construction on or near a fault can take the necessary measures to ensure public safety.
 The maps are also made available to the public, which can be very useful information for various purposes, such as knowing where a fault lies before buying a house.
-For more detailed information on the AP Act, and for maps and other resources, visit the State of California Department of Conservation webiste.
+For more detailed information on the AP Act, and for maps and other resources, visit the State of California Department of Conservation website.

 We have a lot more information available about Bay Area seismological features.